produde969/scratch-ai-chatbot/README.md

 The application should now be installed

-## Running Application
+## Other pre-requisites to run application

+**Ensure you are not inside of the scratch-ai-chatbot when you are running the pre-requisites.**

 Running the application requires Node.js and a cloned version of the scratch-vm-for-gemini-chatbot repo.

-You can clone the scratch-vm-for-gemini-chatbot repo by running the following prompts:
+You can clone the scratch-vm-for-gemini-chatbot repo by running the following prompt in your terminal:

 ```bash
 git clone https://github.com/produde969/scratch-vm-for-gemini-chatbot.git